Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 #### Difficult to symbolize and represent
 As numbers and operators are symbols, it is worth asking whether some systems are hard to symbolize.
 If a problem is hard to define (such as wicked problems), then they may also be difficult to symbolize.
 A symbol is a compact representation of some feature or process, and we can turn to cybernetics to understand why some systems are easier to reduce to a symbolic representation than others.

-((UNSURE if this should go under this heading or the next heading - or perhaps its own)) If "a theory is a metaphor between model and data", as Julian Jaynes said [JJ], the relationship between data and models itself can be a challenge.
+If "a theory is a metaphor between model and data", as Julian Jaynes said [JJ], the relationship between data and models itself can be a challenge.

 #### Un-physical problems (no physical analogue)